 The individual figures and the final version of the illustration

-The 80th anniversary of the Hobbit
+The 80th anniversary of The Hobbit was celebrated in 2017

 The 80th-anniversary book by WSOY also includes Brian Sibley’s epilogue about how the illustrations on The Hobbit brought together three literary masters – J. R. R. Tolkien, Astrid Lindgren and Tove Jansson.